UCLA-StarAI/TrimBN/README.md

 # TrimBN
-This repository contains the code for the paper "[On Robust Trimming of Bayesian Network Classifiers http://starai.cs.ucla.edu/papers/ChoiIJCAI18.pdf]", published in IJCAI 2018.
+This repository contains the code for the paper "[On Robust Trimming of Bayesian Network Classifiers](http://starai.cs.ucla.edu/papers/ChoiIJCAI18.pdf)", published in IJCAI 2018.

 Run `make` to build the code.